 We investigated the effect of contrast on participants' landing positions.
 In Experiment 2, objects were presented with their CoG aligned with the vertical meridian.
 Therefore, we predicted that initial landing positions would not deviate from this reference point, regardless of contrast manipulation (see also main text, Figure 5).
 For Experiment 1 (where the object's absolute center was aligned with the vertical meridian) the predictions were less clear.
 Therefore, we only tested the effect of contrast for Experiment 2.

 First, we normalized landing positions such that, irrespective of contrast manipulation (left or right side degraded) and the object's exact size, landing positions ranged between -.5 and .5.
 As a result, positive values indicated a gaze bias towards the high-contrast side, and negative values indicated a gaze bias towards the low-contrast side.
 A value of 0 would indicate that a saccade was not influenced by our contrast manipulation, but, instead, landed on the object's CoG.
 Next, we carried out LME analyses for the landing positions of initial saccades and refixations separately.
 Participant and Object were used as random effects, and Saccade Latency, Handle Orientation (left or right), Response Hand (left or right) and Target Eccentricity ( continuous between ± 5 and ±7) were used as fixed effects.
 Markov chain Monte Carlo (MCMC) simulation was used to estimate p values and 95% confidence intervals (Baayen et al., 2008).
-Trials on which saccade latency or landing position deviated more than 2.5 SD's from participants' means were discarded (initial saccade: 3.24%, refixation: 3.55%).
+Trials on which saccade latency or landing position deviated more than 2.5 SD's from the participants' means were discarded (initial saccade: 3.24%, refixation: 3.55%).

 Our analysis revealed an effect of contrast manipulation on initial landing positions.
 As can be seen in Figure A2, initial saccades slightly deviated from the CoG in the direction of the object's high-contrast side (M = 0.011, SE = 0.002).
 This suggests that, after we manipulated the contrast of our stimuli artificially, our CoG calculation slightly underestimated the 'real' CoG.
 Importantly, however, this underestimation is small, compared with the actual gaze bias observed in the experiments, which shows that our simple edge-detection algorithm is a fairly good approximation of the 'true' CoG.
 Furthermore, the LME analysis revealed an effect of saccade latency (see Table A1), indicating that when saccade latency increased, the initial deviation towards the object's high-contrast side became weaker.
 In line with this tendency, refixations were also deviated towards the object's low-contrast side (M = -0.05, SE = 0.004).
 This pattern is probably best explained as a high-level compensatory effect: Participants directed their gaze towards the part of the object that was less visible, in order to maximize visual-information uptake.